bhargav-1502/Email-Via-Python-Regexp/README.md

 # Overview
 This Python script demonstrates how to validate user input using regular expressions (regex) and send an email with the collected details.
 The script ensures that the user provides valid information for their name, date of birth, mobile number, and email address.
 Once validated, the details are sent to the provided email address using the smtplib library.

-# Features
+## Features

-•  Validates user inputs:
+• Validates user input using regular expressions:

    • Name (Only letters and spaces)

-    •   Date of Birth (Format: DD-MM-YYYY)
+   • Date of Birth (DD-MM-YYYY format)

-    •   Mobile Number (Format: XXX-XXX-XXXX)
+   • Mobile Number (XXX-XXX-XXXX format)

-    •   Email (Only Gmail addresses)
+   • Email (Only Gmail addresses allowed)

-    •   Collects Instagram ID as additional information.

-    •   Sends the collected details to the provided email using Gmail's SMTP server.
+   • Sends an email with user details via SMTP.

  # Prerequisites